 The biggest project is the proposed near-surface-disposal facility (dump) for toxic and radioactive waste from Chalk River and from other federal nuclear operations at WhiteShell (MB) and Gentilly (QC).
 The proposed solution is to dig a very large hole in a swampy area of the property, line it, build a leachate collection system and start filling up the hole with toxic waste.
 They estimate it will take 50 years to fill the dump with one million cubic metres of waste.
-It will rain and snow on the waste, creating a constant stream of contaminated leachate that will be collected and treated.
+It will rain and snow on the waste, creating contaminated leachate that will be collected and treated.
 Treatment is complicated and some of the contaminants are impossible to treat at all.
 The “treated” leachate will be drained into Perch Lake wetlands that empty into the Ottawa River.

 Ottawa Riverkeeper would like to see a waste storage facility that is contained, thus eliminating the mixing of water and radioactive waste, eliminating the billions of litres of contaminated water that will result from this proposed design option.
 We believe this option would have the least impact on our waters.
 When I ask CNL why they don’t choose this option they tell me it is too expensive, yet they fail to break the costs down and truly compare options.
 Whoever gets the contract to build and operate the water treatment facility for the leachate will make a considerable profit.
 Treating and monitoring leachate will be required for at least 75 years.